laravel/docs/passport.md

         ...
     })->middleware('client');

+Then protect the route with specific scopes you can add a comma separated lists with the client middleware:

+    Route::get('/orders', function (Request $request) {
+        ...
+    })->middleware('client:check-status,your-scope');

 To retrieve a token using this grant type, make a request to the `oauth/token` endpoint:

     $guzzle = new GuzzleHttp\Client;